hgoldstein95/hgoldstein95.github.io/_drafts/why-not-try-spacemacs.md

 ---
 layout: post
-title: Spacemacs is Cool
+title: Why not try Spacemacs?
 categories: misc
 ---

+> **Disclaimer**: I hope this post does not offend anyone.
+I do mention both
+> **vim** and **emacs**, so reader disgression is advised.

 When I first started programming, my teacher forced us to write our code in Windows notepad.
-Not even notepad++.
+Not even *notepad++*.
 Notepad.

 Looking back, I suppose I understand his rationale; if we learned to write code with all of the assistance that an IDE provides, we wouldn't understand what is actually going on.
-(Clicking "Run" is a whole lot different from typing `javac` at the command line, and I'm glad that I started off with that deeper understanding.)
-By the time that I was headed to college, I understood that I could be a programmer even without the bells and whistles of IDEs and code editors.
+(Clicking "Run" is very different from typing `javac` at the command line, and I'm glad that I started off with that deeper understanding.)
+By the time that I was headed to college, I understood that I could write code even without the bells and whistles of IDEs and code editors.

-But not necessarily a *good* programmer.
+But that didn't mean I could write *good* code.

 Since those days, I have learned to rely on and appreciate the tools that are available to help me do my work.
 Writing code is constant multitasking: a programmer is simultaneously solving high level problems and dealing with the nuance of implementing the solutions.
-Any experienced programmer will tell you that it takes a lot of focus to write good code, so I am glad that there is such a rich ecosystem of tools to make the process of writing code easier.
+Any experienced programmer will tell you that it takes a lot of focus to write good code, so I am glad that there is such a rich ecosystem of tools to make the process easier.
 I have used a number of code editors and IDEs, from Eclipse to Sublime Text to, most recently, Vim.
-For the last year or so, I have learned to love Vim and it's amazingly efficient editing style.
+For the last year or so, I learned to love Vim and it's amazingly efficient editing style.
 It's how I write most of my code, as well as most things that aren't code.
 It's completely changed the way that I think about programming.

 Lately, though, I have gotten a little bit frustrated with Vim.
 While I appreciate its philosophy of configurability, it has become increasingly